-to obtain a systematic substructure.
-There is little doubt that they could not do better than to turn to Aristotle.
+I have been sketching what may be considered the bright side of medieval theological development.
+I now must express some reservations.
+There can be little doubt that it was necessary for medieval thinkers to turn to some outside source to obtain a systematic substructure.
+There is little doubt that they could not do better than turn to Aristotle.
 But today it is very evident that Aristotle has been superseded.
-Magnificently he represented an early stage of human development - the emergence of systematic meaning.
-But he did not anticipate the later emergence of a method that envisaged an ongoing succession of systems.
-He did not envisage the later emergence of a Philologie that made its aim the historical reconstruction of the construction of mankind.
-He did not formulate the later ideal of a philosophy that was at once critical and historicallyminded, that would cut to the roots of philosophic disputes, and that would ground a view that embraced the differentiations of human consciousness and the epochs of human history.
+Magnificently he represented an early stage of human development the emergence of systematic meaning.
+But he did not anticipate the later development of emergence of a method that envisaged not. an ongoing succession of systems.
+He did envisage the later emergence of a Philologie that made its aim the peecent historical reconstruction of the constructions of mankind.
+He did not formulate the later ideal of a philosophy that was at once critical and historicallyminde historically-minded, that would cut to the roots of philosophic disputes, and that would ground a view that embraced the differentiations of human consciousness and the epochs of human history.